seaseaseaseaseaseasea/platform-documentation/src/api/aiactivityhandler.md

 # AIActivityHandler

-AIActivityHandle is a CoreObject which can manage one or more `AIActivity`.
+AIActivityHandler is a CoreObject which can manage one or more `AIActivity`.
 Each tick, the handler calls a function on each of its registered activities to give them a chance to reevaluate their priorities.
 It then ticks the highest priority activity again, allowing it to perform additional work.

 ## Properties